 This post was recognized by the North America Travel Journalists Association (NATJA) in 2017 awards competition with a Bronze award in the Luxury and Resort Travel Online Publication category

 Exotic destination, quirky sleuths and twisting story lines are all hallmarks of Agatha Christie’s classic mystery novels.
 Her most famous story undoubtedly has to be “Murder on the Orient Express” which takes place on the luxurious and legendary train traveling from Istanbul to London.
-That same elegant train experience and legendary service can now be experienced again on the fully restored Venice Simplon-Orient-Express.
+That same elegant train experience and legendary service can now be experienced again as you travel on the Orient Express from Venice to London.

 “A Journey Like No Other”

 For our 30th wedding anniversary, my husband and I decided to celebrate this milestone in a big way.
-We would spend a week in Venice and then take the two day Orient Express train from Venice to London.
+We would spend a week exploring Venice and then take two days to travel across Europe on the restored Venice-Simplon Orient Express train as it took us from Venice and ending in London.

 The Original Orient Express train was established in 1883 by Compagnie Internationale des Wagons-Lits (CIWL) and became known for offering comfort and luxury train travel at a time when long distance travel could still be rough and dangerous.
 The Orient Express route changed often throughout it’s history, but the most famous route was the one from Paris to Istanbul.
 However, as high speed train service expanded throughout Europe, the original Orient Express route kept getting shorter, and eventually stopped running in 2009.
 The current version of the Orient Express train is owned and run by the Belmond corporation using beautifully restored 1920’s and 1930’s CIWL train carriages.